ddanushka/Recipe/Readme.md

 Steps to run this application

-1) Unzip the "recipe.zip" file

-2) Open terminal in "recipe" folder
+1) Open terminal in "recipe" folder

-3) Run "npm install"
+2) Run "npm install"

-4) Once that is completed run "npm start" to run the application.
+3) Once that is completed run "npm start" to run the application.